-- (1) Provide the mission of your proposed school and describe how that mission will inform your school's daily activities and students' classroom experience. - (2) Describe the vision for your school, clearly illustrating what success will look like in terms of life outcomes for students and the impact on the local community and/or larger society. - (a) Articulate clear guiding purposes and priorities that are meaningful, measurable, and attainable. - (3) A charter school must have as its stated purpose at least one of the goals set forth in NRS 386.520.
+- (1) A charter school must have as its stated purpose at least one of the goals set forth in NRS 388A.246.
 Please identify the statutory purpose(s) of the school and how these align to the mission and vision of the school.
 The six statutory purposes are: - (a) Improving the academic achievement of pupils; - (b) Encouraging the use of effective and innovative methods of teaching; - (c) Providing an accurate measurement of the educational achievement of pupils; - (d) Establishing accountability and transparency of public schools; - (e) Providing a method for public schools to measure achievement based upon the performance of the schools; and - (f) Creating new professional opportunities for teachers.